IEEE-NITK/SummerProjects18/RE-Cryptography/Sessions-5-&-6/README.md

 - Vigenere Encryption:
 Write a program to encrypt a message(about 200 words, just pick some random paragraphs from somewhere) of your choice using Vigenere cipher.

-Name the
+Name the:
 Program file as yourname-vigenere_encryption.extension
 and
 Cipher-text file as yourname-vigenere_ciphertext.txt

 - Substitution Encryption:
 Write a program to encrypt a message(just one meaningful word of 7 letters) of your choice using Substitution cipher.
 Name the:
 Program file as yourname-substitution_encryption.extension
 and
 Cipher-text file as yourname-substitution_ciphertext.txt

 ### Message and Keyfiles

 Make sure you have these saved somewhere for the next phase of the Assignment. **DO NOT** push the message and keyfiles to GitHub.

-Name them using this convention (No keyfile for Caesar's needed): yourname-message-caesar.txt yourname-keyfile-vigenere.txt and so on.
+Name them using this convention (No keyfile for Caesar's needed):
+yourname-message-caesar.txt
+yourname-keyfile-vigenere.txt
+and so on.

 **Good Luck!**